Radicale – Keep Track of Your

 Web interface¶

-We are going to set up an Apache Virtual Host as a Reverse Proxy to access Radicale's web interface.
-Read on below for more details on how to set this up.
+Set up an Apache Virtual Host as a Reverse Proxy to access the Radicale web interface via a custom address and shield the server from direct internet exposure.
+Read on below for more details.

 Create an Apache configuration file: